Earthquake Early Warning (Japan): Television

 On NHK television channels and other Japanese TV broadcasters (ISDB, including 1seg), an alert is a message window on the screen with the earthquake epicenter (shown as a red X with a white outline) and areas affected by strong tremors.
 Two sets of chimes sound, followed by a voice announcement in Japanese: "This is an Earthquake Early Warning.
 Please prepare for powerful tremors." (「緊急地震速報です。強い揺れに警戒してください。」, "Kinkyū Jishin Sokuhō desu.
 Tsuyoi yure ni keikai shite kudasai.")
 In addition to NHK, the announcement is used by Fuji TV, TV Asahi and Tokyo MX.
 Nippon TV and TBS shorten it to "Kinkyū Jishin Sokuhō desu" ("This is an Earthquake Early Warning").
 TV Tokyo sounds a set of chimes, without a voice announcement.

 The alerts also inform viewers of possible landslides or a tsunami caused by the quake in the affected area.
 If tsunami warnings are issued, the system utilizes 1seg to automatically turn on (and tune to NHK) all radios and televisions with 1seg technology in at-risk areas.
-In addition to Japanese, the warnings are broadcast in English, Mandarin, Korean and Portuguese.
+In addition to Japanese, the warnings are broadcast in English, Mandarin, Vietnamese, Korean and Portuguese.